 Approaching the end of Black Valley, Lough Reagh came into view, nestled at the foot of three mountains: Knocklomena, Knockaunanattin, and Mullaghanattin.
 Great names!
 Try to pronounce them…

 Next we discovered the cottage ruins at Dromluska, a particularly sobering sight.
 Such “famine ruins” (as they are called) are prevalent in Ireland – reminders of the devastation caused by the potato famine in the mid 1800’s.
 Ireland’s population dropped by 20% due to death and emigration.

 A German girl walking solo joined us as we climbed up to Bridia Pass.
-Walking with fellow hikers, making new friends, is a great diversion along the way.
-Then, it is a kick to enter a restaurant at the end of the day and see familiar, friendly faces that we met earlier on the trail.
+Walking with fellow hikers and making new friends are great diversions along the way.
+Then, it was a kick to enter a restaurant at the end of the day and see familiar, friendly faces that we had met earlier on the trail.

 Entering the Caragh Valley, we discovered a great lunch stop, The Cookie Monster Café.
 With hot chocolate, cream tea, fresh home-baked pastries, sandwiches and more, everything looked delicious.
 After buying pastries for lunch, we sat and were quickly joined by a very cheeky, little robin named Fred, identified as a “regular” by the Cookie Monster host, John.

-After our tasty repast, we climbed up the old Lack Road (an ancient cart trail) navigating ten switchbacks to finally reach the summit, where we enjoyed the view of Lough Acoose and, in the distance, the Dingle Peninsula.
-Later, we came upon a long row of crumbling famine houses, just one instance of the occasional famine house ruins around the area.
+After our tasty repast, we climbed up the old Lack Road (an ancient cart trail) navigating ten switchbacks to finally reach the summit.
+There we enjoyed the view of Lough Acoose and, in the distance, the Dingle Peninsula.
+Later, we came upon a long row of crumbling famine houses, just another instance of famine house ruins around the area.